medialab/xan/docs/cmd/network.md

                            (use "-" to feed the file from stdin).
     --node-column <name>   Name of the column containing node keys.
                            [default: node]
-    --range <max>          Indicate that node ids are u32 ranging from 0 to given <max>.
-This can be used to increase performance.
+    --range <n>            Indicate that given graph contains <n> nodes having ids ranging from 0 to <n> - 1.
+This can be used as a means to increase performance.
-                           Currently incompatible with --nodes.

 bipartite options:
     --disjoint-keys  Pass this if you know both partitions of the graph